Mrs. Claus

-Mrs. Claus, (also known as Mrs. Santa Claus, Mrs. Santa, Mother Christmas, Mrs. Christmas or Mary Claus) is the wife of Santa Claus, the Christmas gift-bringer in Western Christmas tradition.
+Mrs. Claus (Note: Also known as Mrs. Santa Claus, Mrs. Santa, Mother Christmas, Mrs. Christmas, or colloquially as Mary Claus and Mary Christmas.) is the legendary wife of Santa Claus, the traditional Christmas gift-bringer in Western folklore.
+In popular depictions, she resides with Santa at the North Pole and is typically characterized as an elderly, grandmotherly figure who assists in holiday preparations, manages the domestic household, and oversees the elves.

+The character first appeared in print in the 1849 short story "A Christmas Legend" by Philadelphia author James Rees.
+Over the following decades, she made recurring appearances across American periodicals and children's literature, often depicted assisting Santa or keeping the ledger of good and bad children.
+Her active role was significantly popularized by Katharine Lee Bates in her 1889 poem "Goody Santa Claus on a Sleigh Ride", which gave the character a distinct voice and agency.

+Throughout the 20th and 21st centuries, Mrs. Claus became a recurring figure in popular culture, appearing in holiday music, television specials, and feature films.
+While historically portrayed in supporting domestic roles, later commercial and media adaptations have increasingly depicted her as an independent character and a central figure in Christmas traditions.

 Origins

-The wife of Santa Claus is first mentioned in the short story "A Christmas Legend" (1849), by James Rees, a Philadelphia-based Christian missionary.
-In the story, an old man and woman, both carrying bundles on their backs, are given shelter in a home on Christmas Eve as weary travelers.
-The next morning, the children of the house find an abundance of gifts for them, and the couple is revealed to be not "old Santa Claus and his wife", but the hosts' long-lost elder daughter and her husband in disguise.
+The wife of Santa Claus is first mentioned in the short story "A Christmas Legend" (1849), by James Rees, a Philadelphia playwright and author.
+In the story, an old man and woman carrying bundles on their backs are given shelter on Christmas Eve as weary travelers.
+The next morning, the children find an abundance of gifts, and the couple is revealed to be not "old Santa Claus and his wife", but the hosts' long-lost elder daughter and her husband in disguise.

-Mrs. Santa Claus is mentioned by name in the pages of the Yale Literary Magazine in 1851, where the student author (whose name is given only as "A. B.") writes of the appearance of Santa Claus at a Christmas party:

-[I]n bounded that jolly, fat and funny old elf, Santa Claus.
-His array was indescribably fantastic.
-He seemed to have done his best, and we should think, had Mrs. Santa Claus to help him.

-An account of a Christmas musicale at the State Lunatic Asylum in Utica, New York in 1854 included an appearance by Mrs. Santa Claus, with baby in arms, who danced to a holiday song.

-A passing reference to Mrs. Santa Claus was made in an essay in Harper's Magazine in 1862; and in the comic novel The Metropolites (1864) by Robert St. Clar, she appears in a woman's dream, wearing "Hessian high boots, a dozen of short, red petticoats, an old, large, straw bonnet" and bringing the woman a wide selection of finery to wear.
+Mrs. Santa Claus was first mentioned by name in the December 1851 issue of the Yale Literary Magazine, in which a student author credited her with helping Santa dress in his "indescribably fantastic" holiday attire.
+Subsequent passing references appeared in an 1854 account of a Christmas musical at the State Lunatic Asylum in Utica, New York (where a dancing Mrs. Claus appeared with a baby in arms), and in an 1862 essay in Harper's Magazine.
+In Robert St. Clar's comic novel The Metropolites (1864), she appears in a woman's dream wearing Hessian high boots, a dozen red petticoats, and a large straw bonnet, bringing a selection of finery to wear.